Nonparametric Regression and Classification with Functional, Categorical, and Mixed Covariates

 \subsection{Classification}

-In the classification case we consider models that contain functional and/or categorical predictors $X_{ij}$ ($i=1,\ldots,n$, $j=1,\ldots,p$) and categorical responses $Y_i \in\{1,\ldots,G\}$ for $i=1,\ldots,n$.
-Especially the case $p>1$, $G>2$ is of interest since in this `multi$^2$fun' case (multiple, possibly functional predictors and a multi-class response) there are to the best of our knowledge no other genuinely nonparametric methods available (compare Section \ref{introduction}).
+In the classification case, we also consider models that may contain functional and/or categorical predictors $X_{ij}$ ($i=1,\ldots,n$, $j=1,\ldots,p$), but categorical responses $Y_i \in\{1,\ldots,G\}$ for $i=1,\ldots,n$ instead of continuous ones.
+Especially the case $p>1$, $G>2$ is of interest since in this `multi$^2$fun' case (multiple, possibly functional predictors and a multi-class response) there are only very few genuinely nonparametric methods available (compare Section \ref{introduction}).